National Monument

 St Mullin’s Monastic site

-St Mullin`s is one of the country’s most significant archaeological sites, standing in importance with Glendalough and Clonmacnoise, which attracts many historians, archaeologists and general visitors to County Carlow and the River Barrow area.
-The village of St Mullin`s is named after Saint Moling (or Mo Ling, 614–697), who founded a monastery there in the […]
+St Mullin’s Monastic site is one of the most significant archaeological sites, standing in importance with Glendalough and Clonmacnoise.
+So, it attracts many historians, archaeologists, and general visitors to County Carlow and the River Barrow area.
+So, the village of St Mullin`s is named after Saint Moling (or Mo Ling, 614–697), who founded a monastery […]

 Read More